Security

 • Require mutually authenticated HTTPS

-• A perimeter firewall that accepts only client connections from the source IP(s) specified by the customer
+• Require that requests to the /v2/asset/tokens endpoint only be made from trusted source IP(s) specified by the customer

 Tesla requires that the customer performs the following: